 This question is the singular issue that drags and slows change in CME content.
 Although ACCME wants CME to be free and clear of commercial interests and the AMA wants content developed without industry support, free of that financial girding, who will pay?
 Physicians have expressed quite clearly that they aren’t interested in footing the bill.

-In 2011 a survey asked 770 doctors, nurses, and physician assistants about the perception that “…industry support of CME introduces bias into the learning activities.”
+A 2011 survey asked 770 doctors, nurses, and physician assistants about the perception that “…industry support of CME introduces bias into the learning activities.”
 It asked if they would be willing to accept higher fees and fewer “perks” in order to phase out industry support.
 The results showed that even though clinicians believed industry-sponsored content to be biased, they were not willing to pay increased fees to remove the sponsorship.

 - The majority (88%) of clinicians said they believed that commercial support of CME introduces a greater risk of bias.